Counseling Degrees & Licenses in Iowa

 Buena Vista University

-Buena Vista University offers a master of science in education in two fields: clinical mental health counseling or professional school counseling.
-Both programs feature a hybrid format including online coursework and a week-long in-person summer residency focused on clinical skills development.
+Buena Vista University offers a master of science in education in two fields: clinical mental health counseling and professional school counseling.
+Both programs feature a hybrid format, including online coursework and a four-day, in-person summer residency focused on clinical skills development.

 The clinical mental health counseling program comprises 60 credits with both formal coursework and an internship requirement.
 Students must pass the Counselor Preparation Comprehensive Examination (CPCE) to become eligible to begin their internship placements.
 Upon graduation, students seeking to become certified clinical mental health counselors must also pass the National Clinical Mental Health Counseling Examination (NCMHCE).